There are some compelling reasons to upgrade to vSphere but also reasons why you may not want to. For some it makes

 |Maximum Host Memory||256 GB||1 TB|

 Because of these improvements, applications will perform better on vSphere and you can now virtualize almost any workload.
-For a complete overview
+For a complete overview of the performance related enhancements in vSphere see this white paper from VMware.

 2. Features and add-ons